steverahardjo/resume/main.typ

   company: "SynergyXYZ",
   dates: dates-helper(start-date: "Nov 2024", end-date: "Feb 2025")
 )
-- Research Customer Data Platforms vendors, document and evaluate their offerings
+- Research Customer Data Platforms vendors, document and evaluate their offerings.
-- Formulate CDP offerings for prospective client and compile a proposal deck on it
+- Formulate CDP offerings for prospective client and compile a proposal deck on it.
-- Compile technical documents surround a CDP tool
+- Compile technical documents surround a CDP tool.
 - Plan overall directions of CDP team with supervisors.
-- Gained experience in uzing Google Ads
+- Gained experience in using Google Ads.

 #work(
   title : "Website Admin",